-The signs installed for the temporary trial scheme meet the requirements set out by the Department for Transport (DfT).
-The height of the signs meet the requirements of statutory guidance and are at the appropriate level for vehicles and pedestrians.
-One sign was repositioned during the warning notice period to make the restrictions even clearer.
-We also installed a number of non-mandatory signs to give road users advanced warning on their approach to the restriction.
+The signs installed for the temporary trial scheme comply with the Department for Transport (DfT) requirements, and we installed a number of additional non-mandatory signs to give road users advanced warning on their approach to the restriction.

-As part of the permanent scheme, additional signage will be added to the design, and will include illuminated signage.
+As part of the permanent scheme, we have implemented further additional signage.